Bioconductor/bioconductor.org/content/about.md

 * **Open source**.
 The Bioconductor project has a commitment to full open source discipline, with distribution via a public subversion (version control) server.
-All contributions exist under an open source license such as Artistic 2.0, GPL2, or BSD.
+Almost all contributions exist under an open source license.
 There are many different reasons why open source software is beneficial to the analysis of microarray data and to computational biology in general.
 The reasons include:
   * To provide full access to algorithms and their implementation
   * To facilitate software improvements through bug fixing and software extension